jrvalverde/SysTools/README.md

 # SysTools
-Various system tools I have developed and used along the last 30+ years
+A few system tools I have developed/amended/collected and used along the last 30+ years